 In the Body

 “How will it improve my life, and the lives of others?”
 “How does it work?”
 “Why should I trust you with my donation?”

 At the Bottom

 “What’s next?”
 “How do I get started?”

-These pages should remind the user how they make a difference by becoming members, donating, or volunteering.
+These pages should remind visitors how they make a difference by becoming members, donating, or volunteering.
+They’re at the evaluation stage, and just need a little push and some final information to make their choice.
 Instructions and FAQs on how to get involved should be abundant.
-The FAQ page can capture any secondary objections that are not addressed on the primary “Get Involved” pages.
-Not having all your questions answered, as well as not understanding what you get, are the top reasons for users bouncing on pages instead of converting.
+The FAQ page can capture any secondary objections that are not addressed on the primary “Get Involved” pages, as not fully understanding what one gets for signing up is the top reason for users bounces from a page instead of converting.
 Reasonable efforts should be made to explain exactly the process and benefits of each conversion possibility.